Three citrus juices, a splash of tequila, and a screaming hot grill. That’s the whole secret to carne asada that actually tastes like the real thing.

 What is Carne Asada?

 Carne asada, which translates to “grilled meat,” is the cornerstone Mexican dish.
 Typically made with flank or skirt steak, it’s marinated in bold spices and citrus, then grilled over high heat for that perfect char.
 You’ll often find it sliced thin and served wrapped in corn tortillas for tacos, burritos, or simply alongside rice and beans.
-I usually go with flank steak, it’s easy to find and delivers on tenderness when prepared right.
+I usually go with skirt steak, it’s easy to find and delivers on tenderness when prepared right.

 - Fresh Orange Juice: Adds sweetness and balances the acidity of the other citrus juices.
 Use a whole orange for more sweetness.
+While you can use bottled juice, you’ll get the best flavor from fresh squeezed citrus.

 - Lime Juice & Lemon Juice: For a tangy and bright flavor that cuts through the richness of the steak.